akka/akka/akka-docs/rst/java/http/routing-dsl/directives/parameter-directives/parameters.rst

 Requests missing a required parameter or parameter value will be rejected with an appropriate rejection.

-There's also a singular version, :ref:`-parameter-`.
+There's also a singular version, :ref:`-parameter-java-`.
 Form fields can be handled in a similar way, see ``formFields``.
 If you want unified handling for both query parameters and form fields, see ``anyParams``.

 Examples